KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-html.md

 8. Select the first section with the `.section-one` class

-    1. Add a border that is 5 pixels wide and solid using another of the colors from your chosen palette.
+    1. Add a `border` that is 5 pixels wide and solid using another of the colors from your chosen palette.

-    2. Margin & Padding
+    2. Add a `margin` of `20px`.
+Notice how that made your border box move and added space around the _outside_ of your border.

+    3. Add some `padding` of `40px`.
+Notice how that made the border box bigger around the text content and added space _inside_ your border.

 9. In the view section scroll down until the link comes into view.

     1. select the `a` (anchor) element and use the `text-decoration` property to remove the underline.